Malaria: progress and challenges toward elimination

 The ultimate goal of eradication remains on the horizon.
 After all, there are no absolute barriers preventing it.
 Furthermore, today there is a more coherent strategy than that of 1955 for combating malaria.
 This strategy aims for the elimination of the disease in each country through priorities for action tailored to their levels of transmission and morbidity and mortality.

-However, eradication will only be possible if the world is prepared to address the challenges in the places where it will be most difficult to eliminate malaria.
-These places are the countries where transmission levels remain extremely high.
-They also include countries affected by conflict and humanitarian crises, where the risk of failure of the recommended approaches is highest.
+However, eradication will only be possible if the world prepares to address the challenges in the places where malaria will be hardest to eliminate (WHO, 2024d)World Health Organization.
+(2024).
+Guiding principles for prioritizing malaria interventions in resource-constrained country contexts to achieve maximum impact.
+World Health Organization. https://www.who.int/publications/i/item/B09044.
+These are the countries where transmission levels remain extremely high.
+They also include countries affected by conflict and humanitarian crises, where the risk of failure of recommended approaches is greatest.

 The risk of malaria transmission increases in complex humanitarian emergencies

 Malaria has been closely linked to conflicts and humanitarian crises throughout history.
-This relationship persists today.
-In 2022, 89% of people in need of humanitarian assistance lived in countries where malaria is endemic.
-Furthermore, of the ten African countries with the highest current malaria disease burden, seven had a Humanitarian Response Plan in 2024.
-These are Nigeria, the Democratic Republic of the Congo, Mozambique, Burkina Faso, Niger, Cameroon, and Mali.
-The other three were included in Refugee Response Plans: Uganda (with 1.7 million refugees), Tanzania (with 242,000), and Ghana (with 11,000).
+That relationship persists today.
+In 2022, 89% of people in need of humanitarian assistance were living in countries where malaria is endemic (WHO, 2023)World Health Organization.
+(2023).
+World malaria report 2023.
+World Health Organization. https://iris.who.int/handle/10665/374472.
+Moreover, of the ten African countries with the highest current malaria disease burden, seven had a Humanitarian Response Plan in 2024.
+These are Nigeria, the Democratic Republic of the Congo, Mozambique, Burkina Faso, Niger, Cameroon and Mali.
+The remaining three were included in Refugee Response Plans: Uganda (with 1.7 million refugees), Tanzania (with 242,000) and Ghana (with 11,000).

 The causes of the high risk of malaria transmission in complex humanitarian crises are well known.
 They often include displacement of people with low immunity to malaria to endemic areas.
 This also occurs when people with subclinical infections are displaced to urban environments.
 Malaria is also associated with poor conditions of water, sanitation, hygiene, and habitability.
 When housing is precarious, it provides little protection against mosquitoes.
 Another significant risk factor is the interruption and overload of essential health services.
 In these cases, there is poor access to diagnosis and treatment.
 Additionally, malaria increases alongside other concurrent health issues, such as malnutrition.